 1971: 'A Christmas Carol' animated adaptation airs

-“A Christmas Carol” was adopted into animated form in 1971.
+"A Christmas Carol" received an animated adaptation in 1971.
 The rendition was just 25 minutes long and won an Oscar that year for Best Animated Short.

 1972: The US bombs Hanoi on Christmas

 Far from the Christmas truce several years earlier, 1972's Christmas in Vietnam was chaotic and violent.
 Richard Nixon announced a surprise Christmas bombing of North Vietnam, concentrated in the capital of Hanoi.